Measuring the joint spectral mode of photon pairs using intensity interferometry

 Here, $f(\omega_1, \omega_2)$ is termed the joint spectral amplitude (JSA) and characterizes the joint spectral mode of the photon pair.
 Suppose one performs spectrally-resolved detection in the herald mode $h$.
 By detecting a photon of frequency $\omega_h$, one heralds a signal photon in mode $a$ whose spectral mode is given by $\psi(\omega_1) = f(\omega_1, \omega_h)$.
 The heralded photon can then be combined with a reference in order to measure $f(\omega_1, \omega_h)$ using the aforementioned procedure.
 The quantity $f(\omega_1, \omega_h)$ is a cross-section of the JSA along $\omega_2 = \omega_h$ and hence this measurement should be repeated for all herald frequencies in order to determine $f(\omega_1, \omega_2)$.
 One caveat is that there is a phase between each cross-section which remains undetermined because of the spectral-phase-insensitive detection in mode $h$.
 However, one can repeat the measurement using mode $a$ as the herald and mode $h$ as the signal to be combined with the reference.
 These two measurements unambiguously determine the full JSA~\cite{davis2020measuring}.

 We now turn to our experiment.
 The experimental setup is shown in Fig.~\ref{fig:setup}.
 An optical parametric oscillator produces pulses (150 fs duration, 1550 nm center wavelength) at a repetition rate of 80 MHz.
 A small fraction of the power is used as the reference while the remaining power is used to prepare the pump light for the SPDC source.
-The pump pulses are frequency-doubled in a lithium niobate crystal and subsequently coupled into a 8-mm-long periodically-poled potassium titanyl phosphate waveguide.
+The pump pulses are frequency-doubled in a lithium niobate crystal and subsequently coupled into a 8-mm-long periodically-poled potassium titanyl phosphate (ppKTP) waveguide.
 A type-II SPDC interaction inside the waveguide produces pairs of photons described by Eq.~\eqref{eqn:spdc}.
 Our goal is to measure both the amplitude and phase of the JSA $f(\omega_1, \omega_2)$.

 We send the down-converted photon in mode $h$ directly into a spectrally-resolving single photon detector.
-The heralded photon in mode $a$ is combined with the reference pulse in a single-mode fiber beam splitter.
-We use a motorized stage to set a delay of $\tau = 10.00(7)$ ps between the two pulses, where $\tau$ is obtained from a Hong-Ou-Mandel-type dip measurement.
-We then perform spectrally-resolved detection at the output of the beam splitter.
+The heralded photon in mode $a$ is combined with the reference pulse in a single-mode fiber BS.
+We use a motorized stage to set a delay of $\tau = 10.00(7)$ ps between the two pulses.
+We then perform spectrally-resolved detection at the output of the BS.
 Each spectrally-resolving single photon detector consists of a dispersion-compensating fiber (DCF) having a dispersion of -997 ps/nm followed by a superconducting nanowire detector.
 The DCF maps the photon's frequency to its arrival time at the detector which is recorded using a time-tagging device.
 The combined detector and time-tagging temporal jitter is roughly 40 ps resulting in a spectral uncertainty of 40 pm (5 GHz).
 The combined transmission and detection efficiency of each path is approximately 3\% and is mainly limited by the transmission of the DCFs (15\%).